outsinre/outsinre.github.com/_posts/2018-03-26-policy-routing.md

 enable-dbus

 # dnssec
+dnssec
 conf-file=/usr/share/dnsmasq/trust-anchors.conf
-dnssec
+#dnssec-check-unsigned

 # Upstream nameservers
-resolv-file=/etc/resolv.dnsmasq.conf
+resolv-file=/etc/dnsmasq.d/resolv.dnsmasq

+# hosts addon
+addn-hosts=/etc/dnsmasq.d/hosts.dnsmasq
 ```

+*Note*: *dnssec-check-unsigned* would drop DNS replies if upstream DNS servers does not support DNSSEC.
+Up to now, I cannot find any China DNS servers with DNSSEC support.
+Hence, *dnssec-check-unsigned* cannot resolve domains out of GFWlist.

-If we want *dnsmasq* support newly created interface on the fly, we can use `bind-dynamic`:
+If we want *dnsmasq* support newly created interface on the fly, we can use *bind-dynamic*:

 ```
 # lo only